talyssonoc/structure/docs/testing.md

 After installing, you need to tell Jest to use jest-structure, this can be done in two ways:

-1. By importing and manually adding it to Jest (in a [setup file](https://jestjs.io/docs/en/configuration#setupfilesafterenv-array) or directly in the top of your test file):
+By importing and manually adding it to Jest:

 ```js
 import jestStructure from 'jest-structure';